 Part of Gale's In Context suite of online resources, Research In Context offers current and authoritative information to meet the needs of today's learners with a mobile-responsive design that is easy to navigate.
 Engaging topical databases seamlessly integrate curriculum-aligned content with useful features to help students develop future-ready skills.
 A similar user experience across all Gale products provides continuity and allows users to spend more time with content and less time learning navigation and tools.

-ReadSpeaker text-to-speech technology, and on-demand text translation into 12 languages
+ReadSpeaker text-to-speech technology, and on-demand text translation into over 20 languages.

 Integrated G Suite for Education and Microsoft Office 365 tools enable users to share, save, and download content—including highlights and notes.
 Learn More

 Manage and Share

 Users’ content sets remained saved in the Digital Scholar Lab allowing them to manage their research for long term projects.
 Users can publish their outputs with confidence retaining all intellectual property rights and are free to share analysis outputs.

 “Access to databases made it easier to find spoken language sources for my students with reading disabilities and for my English-language learners to interact with.
 My students appreciate the fact that they could read any article in either English or Spanish.”

 “This is a fantastic resource to engage younger students in the habits of responsible, academic research at an early age.
 It is an excellent tool for encouraging information literacy especially as there are many different content formats and sources.
 It is highly recommended for school and public libraries.”